rstudio/education.rstudio.com/content/blog/2020-07-17-teaching-the-tidyverse-in-2020-part-3-data-wrangling-and-tidying/index.markdown

 ## 3 male   TRUE       5414.
 ```

-There is nothing new in this code, but the message *`summarise()` ungrouping output (override with `.groups` argument)* is new, so you might have old code in your teaching materials that didn't produce this message before that now does.
-If you carefully look at this output you will see that the data are still grouped by `sex`.
+There is nothing new in this code, but the message \"*`summarise()` regrouping output by `sex` (override with `.groups` argument)\"* is new, so you might have code in your teaching materials that didn't produce this message before that now does.
+If you carefully look at the output you will see that the data are still grouped by `sex`.
 This behaviour has not changed, but previously wasn't highlighted with a message, which often caused confusion for users.
 If you want to turn off the message, you need to decide on grouping behaviour and explicitly state this decision in a new argument in `summarise()`: `.groups`.
 Your options are `"drop_last"` (drop last level of grouping, default behaviour), `"drop"` (all groups are dropped), `"keep"` (keep grouping same as the input data for the function), `"rowwise"` (make each row its own group).
 For example, if you don't want your data to be grouped at the end of this pipeline, you would used the `"drop"` option.

 ```r